Volume 1 has been rewritten! Click here for the updated version of this chapter!

 Erin struggled, but three Workers had her in grips like steel and the others were surrounding them.
 They spoke—a group speaking as one.

-“The Propugnator must not be disturbed.
-The Propugnator will slay all who interfere.
+“The Prognugator must not be disturbed.
+The Prognugator will slay all who interfere.
 Innkeeper Solstice must not die.
 Innkeeper Solstice must not die.”

 Erin struggled.
 The Workers didn’t want to hurt her.
 At last, she managed to wriggle out of their grips.
 She broke free of the mob and ran down the hill towards Liscor.